Secelia02/NOTES/HTML.md

 - tag
   : a keyword that tells a web browser how to format and display a web page.
 Tags are a set of characters that provide instructions for the visual content on a web page
 - element
   : a part of a webpage that tells a web browser how to structure and interpret a part of the HTML document.
-HTML elements can contain formatting instructions, semantic meaning, and content and are made up of tags
+HTML elements can contain formatting instructions, semantic meaning, and content and are made up of tags (the tag plus the content inside the tag)
 - `<h1></h1>` through `<h6></h6>`(header tags)
 - `<ul></ul>`(unordered list) with `<li></li>`(list) inside
 - `<ol></ol>` (ordered list) with `<li></li>`(list) inside